Philadelphia: Politics

 The current mayor is Cherelle Parker who won the election in November 2023.
 Parker's predecessor, Jim Kenney, served two terms from 2016 to January 2024.
 Parker is a member of the Democratic Party.
 For over seven decades, since 1952, every Philadelphia mayor has been a Democrat.

 Philadelphia City Council is the legislative branch which consists of ten council members representing individual districts and seven members elected at-large, all of whom are elected to four-year terms.
 Democrats are currently the majority and hold 14 seats including nine of the ten districts and five at-large seats.
 Republicans hold one seat: the Northeast-based Tenth District.
 The Working Families Party holds two at-large seats making them the council's minority party.
 The current council president is Kenyatta Johnson.

+Wards and divisions

 Philadelphia's political structure consists of a system of wards and divisions.
 There are 66 wards with 11 to 51 divisions each for a total of 1703 divisions.
 Each division elects two committee people who are supposed to live within the division boundaries, and committee people select a leader for their ward.
 Democrats and Republicans elect their own committee people every four years.
 The committee person's role is to serve as a point of contact between voters and party officials and help get out the vote.
 Most wards are closed which means the ward leader makes sole endorsement decisions; open wards allow committee people to weigh in on these decisions.
-There are groups such as Open Wards Philadelphia and individuals who are working to elect ward leaders who promote an open ward system.
+There are groups and individuals who are working to elect ward leaders who promote an open ward system.